 Blood glucose (or blood sugar) is your body’s main energy source.
 When you have an abnormally low level of blood sugar, your body’s ability to properly function may be impaired as a result.
-This condition is called hypoglycemia, and is officially defined as when blood glucose levels drop to below 70 mg/dL.
+This condition is called hypoglycemia, and it’s officially defined as a blood glucose level of below 70 milligrams per deciliter (mg/dL).

 Your brain needs a constant, steady supply of glucose.
-It cannot store or manufacture its own energy supply, so in the event your glucose level drops, your brain may be the first thing affected by the hypoglycemia.
+It can’t store or manufacture its own energy supply, so in the event your glucose level drops, your brain may be affected by the hypoglycemia.
 You may experience some of these symptoms:

-- abnormal behavior, confusion, or both (this may manifest as an inability to complete routine tasks or remember information you would otherwise have no trouble recalling)
+- unusual behavior, confusion, or both (this may manifest as an inability to complete routine tasks or remember information you would otherwise have no trouble recalling)

 - loss of consciousness (uncommon)

 - visual disturbances, such as double or blurred vision

 Because these signs aren’t specific to hypoglycemia, it’s important that you measure your blood sugar level when these symptoms occur if you’re diabetic.
 It’s the only way to know if they are caused by a blood glucose problem or another condition.

 If you have diabetes, your body’s ability to use insulin is impaired.
 Glucose can build up in your bloodstream and may reach dangerously high levels (hyperglycemia).
 To correct this, you may take insulin injections or a series of other drugs that will help your body lower your blood sugar level.
 In the event you take too much insulin relative to the amount of glucose in your bloodstream, you may experience a blood sugar level drop, which can result in hypoglycemia.

 Another possible cause: If you take your diabetes medication or give yourself an insulin injection, but you don’t eat as much as you should (taking in less glucose) or exercise too much (using up glucose), you may also experience a drop in blood glucose.